-Acai bowls are gorgeous, to be sure: purple and brimming with toppings like cubed mango, granola, and shredded coconut.
-You see people digging in with a spoon—and they're dubbed as a health food, but are they really?
+Acai bowls are gorgeous—purple and brimming with toppings like cubed mango, granola and shredded coconut.
+You see people digging in with a spoon and they're dubbed as nutritious, but are they really?

-No doubt the smoothie-in-a-bowl trend continues, and that includes acai bowls (and their cousin, dragonfruit bowls, but that's a discussion for a different day).
-"In simple terms, an acai bowl is a very thick smoothie with toppings that you eat with a spoon," says New Jersey-based chef Julie Harrington, RD, author of The Healing Soup Cookbook.
-"The trend started when the acai berry was categorized as a 'superfood,'" she says.
+No doubt the smoothie-in-a-bowl trend continues, including acai bowls (and their cousin, dragonfruit bowls, but that's a discussion for a different day).
+"In simple terms, an acai bowl is a very thick smoothie with toppings that you eat with a spoon," says Julie Harrington, RD, chef and author of The Healing Soup Cookbook.
+"The trend started when the acai berry was categorized as a superfood," she says.

-Usually the base of the bowl is made from acai.
-These are deep purple berries that are native to tropical Central and South America that are packed with powerful antioxidants called anthocyanins, explains Harrington.
-Even if you were to come upon them in the wild, you wouldn't simply eat them.
+Usually, the base of the bowl is made from acai.
+These deep purple berries native to tropical Central and South America are packed with powerful antioxidants called anthocyanins, explains Harrington.
+You wouldn't simply eat them if you were to come upon them in the wild.
 "To make acai berries edible, they're soaked to soften the tough outer skin and then mashed to form a dark purple paste," she explains.

 The taste isn't the traditionally sweet-tart berry that you're probably used to.
-Some people describe the taste as earthy, and really, they kind of taste a bit like tea.
+Some people describe the taste as earthy; a bit like tea.
 Harrington calls it a cross between blackberries and unsweetened chocolate.

-As much as acai has superfruit status, there are actually no studies that say acai on its own can improve your health, says the National Center for Complementary and Integrative Health.
-That doesn't mean that acai isn't worth eating—it's a good source of fiber and contains small amounts of calcium, potassium, and vitamin A—just that it's not a magic antidote for health problems or weight loss.
+As much as acai has superfruit status, there are actually no studies that say acai on its own can improve your health, according to the National Center for Complementary and Integrative Health.
+That doesn't mean that acai isn't worth eating—it's a good source of fiber and contains small amounts of calcium, potassium and vitamin A—but it's not a magic antidote for health problems or weight loss.

-Because fresh acai would never make it to your grocery store, you can buy them as a frozen puree, powder or juice, says Harrington.
+Because fresh acai would never make it to your grocery store, you can buy it as a frozen puree, powder or juice, says Harrington.
 And that's exactly what happens when you get an acai bowl: the base of the thick smoothie portion of the bowl is made by blending frozen acai puree, sometimes on its own or in combination with other fruits, she says.
-A fruit blend will likely taste sweeter, especially if acai is mixed with juice, like apple.
+A fruit blend will likely taste sweeter, especially if acai is mixed with juice.

-You can pack a lot into a smoothie bowl, both in the base and on top.
+You can pack a lot into a smoothie bowl in the base and on top.
 That might include various fruits (berries, sliced bananas, mango, kiwi), nuts and seeds (slivered almonds, chia, hemp), nut butters, chocolate pieces or cacao nibs, coconut flakes, granola and honey on top.
-"While the average acai bowl is packed with antioxidants, vitamins, minerals, fruits, protein, and healthy fats, it can also be very calorically dense if not made mindfully," says Harrington.
-Plus, if acai is blended with juice or a sweetened nut milk and then topped with sugary toppings (granola, chocolate pieces, sweetened coconut, honey), then it's easy to go overboard on sugar, too.
+"While the average acai bowl is packed with antioxidants, vitamins, minerals, fruits, protein and healthy fats, it can also be very calorically dense if not made mindfully," says Harrington.
+Plus, if acai is blended with juice or sweetened nut milk and then topped with sugary toppings (like granola, chocolate pieces, sweetened coconut or honey), the resulting bowl can have a lot of sugar in it.

 To get a sense of how many calories or how much sugar is in your bowl, consider that: